michaelfangtw/k8s-wordpress-mysql/README.md

 ---

-## Troubleshooting
+## 🔍 Troubleshooting

-Common issues and their solutions:
+Have problems?
+Here is how to fix common issues:

-### Pods Not Starting
+### 🚫 Pods Not Starting

-Check pod status and logs:
+Check pod status and see logs:

 ```bash
 kubectl get pods